Doing Business in Vietnam: Complete Guide for 2026

 Information Technology And The Digital Economy

-Vietnam is emerging as one of top outsourcing companies in the world for technology and services, supported by a young pool of engineers and rapidly expanding e-commerce.
+Vietnam is emerging as a leading destination for technology and services, supported by a young pool of engineers and rapidly expanding e-commerce.

 According to the e-Conomy SEA 2024 study, the region’s digital economy reached 263 billion dollars in GMV during 2024, with Vietnam’s share climbing steadily on the back of strong online retail and the rise of short video-driven commerce.